themayukhbasu/roe-game-guide/README.md

 - Choose farmer class at the beginning
 - Complete daily task everyday
-- Fill 3 legions with T1 cavs, (upgrade hero S1 and training ground for legion capacity)
+- Fill 4 legions with T1 cavs, (upgrade hero S1 and training ground for legion capacity)
 - Only keep blue hero in legion
-- Send 3 legion to gather the resource you need
+- Send 4 legion to gather the resource you need
 - Ensure that your storage capacity is more than depot protection
 - trade resources in baloon
-- Depending on the number of farms, after reaching c13 divide them into trader and farmer class.
+- Depending on the number of farms, after reaching C18 divide them into trader and farmer class as you require.
     * Trader class
         * Pros:
           - Has very low depot protection, so you are able to loot more resources.